-Figure 6: Brisbane airborne delay 75th Percentile
+Figure 7: Brisbane airborne delay 75th percentile (last 24 months)

 Click image to enlarge

 |04 November||18-19||3.6||Concentration of demand due to off-schedule internationals and late non-compliant flights during evening peak period.|

 |8.0||Concentration of demand during the peak morning period due to longer than anticipated flight times.

 Concentration of demand due to off-schedule internationals and late non‑compliant flights during the evening peak period.